106th Annual Rutgers Day/Ag Field Day

 Announcer: Dr. Carey Williams, Department of Animal Science, Equine Extension Specialist

-T-Shirt Design: Horse Handling and Fitting student, Bella Moran
+T-Shirt Design: Horse Handling and Fitting student, Nathaniel

-Emma Feeney, practicum students, and work-study students: Thanks for all of your hard work keeping the barn and paddocks clean, helping with the horses, and getting the show area ready and in working shape.
-You are appreciated more than you know!
+Emma Feeney, practicum students, and work-study students: Thank you for everything you do—keeping the barn and paddocks clean, caring for the horses, and getting the show area ready.
+Your hard work means more than you know!

 Horse Handling and Fitting Supervisors: Thanks for all of your hard work with the students; you’ve done a GREAT job!